leonardoLavagna/Toy-Shazam/README.md

 ### What's in here?
 There are two branches: `main` and `files`.
 In the branch `files` there are
 - the datasets needed for the second part of the project `echonest.csv`, `features.csv` and `tracks.csv`
-- the datasets needed for the first part of the project `queries` and `mp3s32k` available at https://www.kaggle.com/dhrumil140396/mp3s32k
-In the branch `main` there are
+- the dataset needed for the first part of the project `queries` In the branch `main` there are
 - `kmeans_utils.py` that contains utility functions to run an optimized version of the k-means algorithm
 - the notebook with all the code of the project `main.ipynb`